o3de/o3de.org/content/docs/user-guide/testing/test-suites/_index.md

 The Periodic Test Suite runs at a separate cadence from Smoke and Main Test Suite.

 **Run cadence**: Depends on the type of tests being executed.
 Soak tests and Stress tests may take from several hours to days to give results.
 Unless such tests are setup, the cadence cannot be determined.
 There could be multiple periodic jobs setup with each job testing a different aspect.

+### Sandbox Test Suite

+Comprises of automated tests that are buggy, or unstable.
+The Sandbox Test Suite exist to move flaky tests off from the Smoke and Main Test Suite to remove any disruptions and blockages in the submission AR pipeline.
+The Sandbox Test Suite does not gate mainline submissions.
+There will be a separate AR job setup to execute the flaky tests in the Sandbox Suite on a regular cadence and surface the execution metrics to MARS.

+**Run cadence**: Every 2 hours (Subject to change)

 ### User Expectation from Different Suites